inbo/etnservice/README.md

-# etnapi
+# etnservice

- R package to serve data from the European Tracking Network
+R package to serve data from the European Tracking Network.